adrnmlgrto/TravelogueApp/README.md

-# myflutter
+# Travelogue App

-A new Flutter project.
+A new Flutter project for the final project for App Development Course.

 ## Getting Started